yama-lei/acc_ide/README_en.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you find any problems or feature requests during use, you are welcome to submit an `issue` or a `pull request`.

 ## Acknowledgements

 - [Sora Editor](https://github.com/Rosemoe/sora-editor) for the code editing capabilities
 - [VSCode TextMate](https://github.com/microsoft/vscode-textmate) for syntax highlighting support

----

-ACC IDE - Enhancing your OJ experience on Android.
+- [Tree-sitter](https://github.com/tree-sitter/tree-sitter) provides build support for `CST`